-Based on information provided by station personnel, the Basin was approved for construction in 1977 and constructed shortly thereafter.
-Although relined in 2009, the Basin has not undergone significant changes in the geometry.
+Based on information provided by station personnel, the MCB was approved for construction in 1977 and constructed shortly thereafter.
+Although relined in 2009, the MCB has not undergone significant changes in the geometry.
 The original operation of the Metal Cleaning Waste System was to collect wash water from the air heaters and boilers, transport the wash water to the metal cleaning waste basin and treat the basin discharge for the removal of dissolved metals and suspended solids to produce an acceptable effluent for discharge to the Ash Surge Basin under the Station's National Pollutant Discharge Elimination System (NPDES) permit.
-Solids that settle in the Basin are periodically hauled off-site.
+Solids that settle in the MCB are periodically hauled off-site.

-Operation of the Basin has changed to also periodically receive dry bottom ash and fly ash from maintenance activities into the Basin for temporary storage.
-Wastewater is periodically pumped from the Basin (when dry ash is not in the Basin), treated to remove dissolved metals and suspended solids, and discharged into the Ash Surge Basin under the Station's NPDES permit.
-Other than boiler wastes and precipitation falling on the Basin, the Basin has no inflow.
-The Basin is inspected weekly by the environmental specialist including checking that the water level is maintained no higher than the weir elevation, which represents approximately 2 feet of water depth.
+Operation of the MCB has changed to also periodically receive dry bottom ash and fly ash from maintenance activities into the MCB for temporary storage.
+Wastewater is periodically pumped from the MCB, treated to remove dissolved metals and suspended solids, and discharged into the Ash Surge Basin under the Station's NPDES permit.
+Other than boiler wash, water spray from fugitive dust treatment, and precipitation falling on the MCB, the MCB has no inflow.
+The MCB is inspected weekly by the environmental specialist including checking the water level.